mrac/fclass/README.md

 ### firstclass

-JavaScript utility library that gives support for manipulating arrays and objects by leveraging the functional approach of ECMAScript 5 methods.
+JavaScript utility library that gives support for manipulating JSON data by leveraging the functional approach of ECMAScript 5 methods.

 ===
 #### Build